 Julius Lagodny – PhD Social Science Cornell & Data Analyst

-I am a data social scientists and received my PhD from the Department of Government, Cornell University working on political behavior, public opinion, and elections.
+I am a data social scientist and received my PhD from the Department of Government, Cornell University working on political behavior, public opinion, and elections.
 My research focuses on public opinion and political representation of immigrant-origin citizens in Europe and the US using advanced methods in data science.
 In my research I focus on small area estimations using advanced statistical models like multi-level regression and poststratification (MRP) using programs like R, Stata, and Python.
 My 2020 U.S. presidential election forecast was the most accurate of all published forecasts, correctly predicting 49/50 states more than 100 days prior the election.

 In my research I look at questions of immigration and immigrant inclusion and incorporation in different western democracies and electoral systems.
 I am particularly interested in sub-national variations of voting and political participation by taking regional and local context into account for individuals’ behavior and perceptions.
 The main cases in my research are the US, Germany, and Austria.
 In my other work I also look at Spain, Canada, and New Zealand.